 Just like her geographical diversity, Cameroon’s culture is assorted and fascinating to explore.
-With over 240 tribes, numerous dialects, traditions, people, dances, meals, religions and languages, Cameroon is a true touristic heaven in Africa.
+With over 250 tribes, numerous dialects, traditions, people, dances, meals, religions and languages, Cameroon is a true touristic heaven in Africa.
 Its best-known music, “makossa” a popular style that gained fans across Africa inspired the 2010 FIFA world cup song.

-The Coastal part of Cameroon
+The Coastal Riverine

 Lastly is the coastal part with riverine people referred to as the “Sawas”.
 Tribes here include; the Bassa, Douala, Bakweri, Bakundu, Bafaw, Bakossi, Bassosi, Banyang etc. Their Staple meals are mainly Cassava, cocoyam and plantain based, served as “timba na mboussa”, “Kwakoko”, “Moyondo”, “Mpou”, “Ekwang”, “mekere na ndongah”, fufu and “eru” amongst others- all complimented with varieties of fish from local waters.
-Dressed in “Kabba” and “Sanja” a sawa man is full of life and dynamism.
+Dressed in “Kabba” and “Sanja” a Sawa man is full of life and dynamism.
 They are welcoming and tolerant to all other cultures from the country.

 If would love to visit any of the cultural groups,

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.